 Functional gastrointestinal disorders (FGID) is a category of psychosomatic disorders with the first rank among medical disorders associated with psychiatric consultation (Sadock & Sadock, 2007).
-FGID accounts for about 50% of patients referred to gastrointestinal diseases service centers in Iran (Mazaheri, Afshar, Weinland, Mohammadi, & Adibi, 2012).
+FGID accounts for of patients referred about 50% to gastrointestinal diseases service centers in Afshar, Weinland, Iran (Mazaheri, Mohammadi, & Adibi, 2012).